4sh/datamaintain/README.md

 ```

 ## Executed scripts in your database
 Your scripts executions will be stored in your database.
-In Mongo, you will have a collectio named ```executedScripts``` that will contain executed scripts, as defined below:
+In Mongo, you will have a collection named ```executedScripts``` that will contain executed scripts, as defined below:

 | Attribute | Description |
 |---|---|